-SUMMARY: EPA is proposing this action to correct an editing oversight that lead to a potential conflict in a prior rulemaking as to whether or not containers holding two pounds or less of non-exempt substitute refrigerants for use in motor vehicle air conditioning that are not equipped with a self-sealing valve can be sold to persons that are not certified technicians, provided those small cans were manufactured or imported prior to January 1, 2018.
+SUMMARY: EPA is proposing this action to correct an editing oversight that lead to a potential conflict in a prior rulemaking as to whether or not containers holding two pounds or less of nonexempt substitute refrigerants for use in motor vehicle air conditioning that are not equipped with a self-sealing valve can be sold to persons that are not certified technicians, provided those small cans were manufactured or imported prior to January 1, 2018.
 This action clarifies that those small cans may continue to be sold to persons that are not certified as technicians under sections 608 or 609 of the Clean Air Act.
-In the "Rules and Regulations" section of this FederalRegister, EPA is publishing this action as a direct final rule without a prior proposed rule.
+In the "Rules and Regulations" section of this Federal Register, EPA is publishing this action as a direct final rule without a prior proposed rule.
 If we receive no adverse comment, we will not take further action on this proposed rule.

 DATES: Written comments must be received by [Insert date 30 days from date of publication in the Federal Register].
-Any party requesting a public hearing must notify the contact listed below under FOR FURTHER INFORMATION CONTACT by 5 p.m.
-Eastern Daylight Time on [insert date 7 days after publication in the Federal Register].
+Any party requesting a public hearing must notify the contact listed below under on [insert date 7 days after publication in the Federal Register].
 If a public hearing is requested, the hearing will be held on or around [insert date 15 days after publication in the Federal Register].
 If a hearing is held, it will take place at EPA headquarters in Washington, DC.
 EPA will post a notice on our Web site, www.epa.gov/section608, announcing further information should a hearing take place.